jainaman224/Algo_Ds_Notes/Depth_First_Search/README.md

           //Pop a vertex from stack to visit next v  =  S.top( )
          S.pop( )
-         //Push all the neighbours of v in stack that are not visited
+         //Push all the neighbour
+**Time complexity** - s of v in stack that are not visited
         for all neighbours w of v in Graph G: if w is not visited :
                      S.push( w )